Error-331/code_tests/docs/bible/links.md

 Holy Endurance - November 2 (You can't escape the trials of life, but God promises to be with you through them; Leaning on God when you have nothing else to give is an act of holy endurance);

+Shepherd of Peace - November 3 (All Christ want from us is our submission; Everything he offers us is lined with his lavish, loving kindness);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;